gap-packages/sgpdec/README.md

 # SgpDec: Hierarchical Composition and Decomposition of Permutation Groups and Transformation Semigroups

 ## What is it good for?
-Decomposing transformation semigroups and permutation groups into cascade (sub-wreath) products of simpler components.
-In other words, understanding the structure of finite computations.

-In the long run, it is meant to be game changing in artificial intelligence, systems biology, physics, or in any field where models with discrete states make sense.
+SgpDec is a computational implementation of Krohn-Rhodes theory.
+It is capable of decomposing transformation semigroups and permutation groups into simpler components, or composing simple components into complex structures.
+The building blocks are put together in a cascade product, which is an efficiently constructed subsemigroup of the wreath product of the components.
+The hierarchical nature of the cascade product allows us to build successive approximations of finite computational structures.

+There is an excellent [video introduction to Krohn-Rhodes theoryt by Simon DeDeo](https://www.youtube.com/playlist?list=PLWpny35W2zZPr6COsyOD-PujR-_bWMjUk), a part of [an online course on renormalization](https://www.complexityexplorer.org/tutorials/67-introduction-to-renormalization).
+Throwing away information selectively in order to understand complex systems is a fundamental idea for SgpDec as well.

 For a lightweight popular science style reading on computational semigroup theory check the computational semigroup theory blog (https://compsemi.wordpress.com/).